Regain Control and Rejoin Your Cruise After Missing the Ship

 It’s essential to determine how feasible it is for you to reach that location, given the time and distance involved.

-Arrange Transportation to the Next Port
+Arrange Transport to the Next Port to Rejoin Your Cruise

 Once you know the next stop, start booking travel.